kayak/pypika/README.rst

     )

 .. code-block:: sql

+    SELECT
+      "customers"."id",
+      (SELECT "history"."purchase_at"
+       FROM "history"
-    SELECT "customers"."id", (SELECT "history"."purchase_at" FROM "history" WHERE "history"."customer_id" = "customers"."customer_id" ORDER BY "history"."purchase_at" DESC LIMIT 1) AS "last_purchase_at" FROM "customers"
+       WHERE "history"."customer_id" = "customers"."customer_id"
+       ORDER BY "history"."purchase_at" DESC
+       LIMIT 1) "last_purchase_at"
+    FROM "customers"

 Unions